Preschool, Synagogue and Temple Staff

 Dressing for Preschool

 - Dress your child for active and outdoor play.
 Expect paint, mud, and food spills as a by-product of the preschool experience.
-Snacks are provided by the school to try to protect clothing.
+Smocks can be provided by the school to try to protect clothing.
 Please send in safe foot wear.
-Crocs, flip flops, etc. are dangerous since children tend to trip in them.
+Sandals, flip flops, etc. are dangerous since children tend to trip in them.

 Operating Hours